Pillowcase Sizes And Dimensions Guide

 King Size Pillowcase

-King pillows are some of the biggest options on the market and cover the most mattress space, so they naturally require extra-large pillowcases.
-These coverings are roughly 10 inches larger than queen pillowcases.
+A king pillow is one of the largest options available and occupies the most mattress space, naturally requiring extra large pillowcases.
+These coverings are roughly 15 inches larger than queen pillowcases.

-Body-size pillows are the biggest ones you can get at regular retailers, but they often come in odd shapes that require special types of pillowcases.
-Unfortunately, this type of pillow may sometimes come without a matching covering, so you may need to have them specially made or ordered.
+Body size pillows are the largest pillows available at mass retailers, but they often come in rectangular shapes that require special types of pillowcases.
+This type of pillow rarely comes with matching covering, requiring a specially made pillowcase.

 What Are Specialty Pillowcase Sizes?

-Specialty pillowcase sizes are non-standard cushion coverings that don’t fit into any of the more traditional categories.
-So, if standard-size pillows don't do it for you, you're in luck – there are plenty of other options for every need, from travel to pregnancy.
+Specialty pillowcase sizes are non-standard pillow coverings that don’t in the traditional categories.
+So, if standard size pillows don't do it for you, you're in luck — there are plenty of other options for every need, from travel to pregnancy.
 Here's a quick guide to the dimensions of specialty pillowcases.

-Orthopedic pillows come in all shapes, forms, and sizes, so there’s no one set of orthopedic pillowcase dimensions.
+Orthopedic pillows, sometimes called ergonomic pillows, come in all shapes, forms, and sizes, so there’s no one set of orthopedic pillowcase dimensions.

 Most pillow manufacturers usually develop special casings for their more popular models.
-We recommend checking with your local retailer to find out if they have a matching pillowcase before buying anything.
+We recommend checking with your local retailer to find out if they have a matching pillowcase before purchasing.

 Euro

-European pillows are large, square cushions made for decorative purposes.
-Most people will use them to make a bed look cozier or fluff up the living room couch.
+European pillows are large, square pillows made for decorative purposes, usually measuring 26-by-26 inches or 66-by-66 centimeters.
+Most people use them as bed or living room couch decor.

 Because European pillows are commonplace in modern homes, finding Euro-style pillowcases is extremely easy.
-You don't even need to go to a bedding retailer to find Euro pillowcases in a variety of colors – most home design and supply stores have them in surplus.
+Most home design and supply stores have them in surplus so a visit to a bedding retailer is not typically necessary.

 Throw